Jesús Adrián Romero

-Jesús Adrián Romero Ibarra is a Mexican musician, author and singer from Hermosillo.
+Jesús Adrián Romero Ibarra (born February 16, 1965) is a Mexican musician, author and singer from Hermosillo.

 Romero is the founder and president of Vástago Producciones, a record label dedicated to the production and distribution of music with a Christian message.
 Vástago Producciones also organizes and promotes concerts with Latin Christian music.

 He currently resides in Monterrey, Mexico.

-Throughout his musical career he has won several awards and been nominated for three Latin Grammy Awards.
+Throughout his musical career he has won several awards and been nominated for six Latin Grammy Awards.

 Biography

 Jesús Adrián Romero studied the bible in his course studies, after which he was assigned to be a pastor for a 16-year period.
 Over a span of three years, he completed his work of spiritual guidance in the congregation of the Church of God, in Van Nuys, California, while also attending seminary.

 Later, he founded the Christian community (of a charismatic tendency): "Amistad y Vida" (Friendship and Life) in Agua Prieta, Sonora.
 Now, Amistad y Vida is under the direction of Pastor Omar Molina.
 Jesús Adrián was also the assistant pastor in Vino Nuevo in Ciudad Juárez, Chihuahua for four years, under the direction of Pastor Victor Richards, where he oversaw cell groups and directed one of the congregation's worship groups.
 For three years, he was the director of the worship group De Hombre a Hombre (From Man to Man) and traveled with them across Mexico, directing the congregations' praises "from man to man".

 According to Romero, after having prayed for a few years and considering other cities in the United States, Jesús Adrián and Pecos Romero decided that Phoenix, Arizona was the place where God wanted them to start a new congregation and present their music.
 In August 2007, Jesús Adrián and his family moved to Phoenix, Arizona to check out the city and plan the beginning of Vástago Epicentro (Epicenter Stem).
 After their move, about 20 families moved from other cities in the United States and Mexico to support them in their vision.